Adopted Model Policies

 Body Worn Camera

-Texas Occupations Code §1701.655 establishes requirements for body worn camera policies for law enforcement agencies implementing a body worn camera program.
+Texas Code of Criminal Procedure Article 2B.0106 establishes requirements for body worn camera policies for law enforcement agencies implementing a body worn camera program.
 The list below includes the items required to appear in your agency’s policy.

 The policy must include:

-Provisions relating to data retention, including a provision requiring the retention of video for a minimum period of 90 days.
+- Provisions relating to data retention, including a provision requiring the retention of video for at least 90 days.

-Provisions entitling an officer to access any recording of an incident involving the officer before the officer are required to make a statement about the incident.
+- Provisions entitling an officer to access any recording of an incident involving the officer before the officer is required to make a statement about the incident.

 Other requirements:

-A policy adopted under this section must be consistent with the Federal Rules of Evidence and Texas Rules of Evidence.
+- The policy must be consistent with the Federal Rules of Evidence and Texas Rules of Evidence.